 - you have one or more carefully considered conditions such as a terminal or degenerative disease or permanent pain from which you are unlikely to recover

-A living will allows you to state your wishes regarding the way you are looked after in the event that you lose your mental capacity, including preferences for methods of medical treatment and refusal of certain types of treatment.
-A living will can refer both to an advance decision or an advance statement (which is a separate document).
+A Living Will/Advance Directive allows you to state your wishes regarding the way you are looked after in the event that you lose your mental capacity, including preferences for methods of medical treatment and refusal of certain types of treatment.
+A Living Will/Advance Directive can refer both to an advance decision or an advance statement (which is a separate document).

-If you lose your ability to make decisions due to an illness (such as dementia) or an accident which results in a brain injury, you can maintain some control over your affairs with a living will.
+If you lose your ability to make decisions due to an illness (such as dementia) or an accident which results in a brain injury, you can maintain some control over your affairs with a Living Will/Advance Directive.
 This often works in conjunction with a Lasting Power of Attorney (LPA).
 In the absence of any instructions regarding how you wish to be treated, you are more likely to receive care which does not fit with your beliefs (social or religious).

 What is the difference between an Advance Decision and an Advance Statement?